MatthiasScholz/cos/modules/ami2/README.md

 - [ ] TODO: Explaining the available AMIs.

-# Amazon Linux 2
+## Amazon Linux 2

 https://aws.amazon.com/de/amazon-linux-2/release-notes/

+### AMI without ECR support

+The packer definition `nomad-consul-docker.json` creates an ami that can load docker images from public repositories such as docker hub.

 - Nomad
 - Consul
 - Docker
+- privileged mode activated

+### AMI with ECR support

+The packer definition `nomad-consul-docker-ecr.json` creates an ami with ECR support.
+That means you can load docker images hosted at a AWS ECR of your account.

+- Nomad
+- Consul
+- Docker
+- privileged mode activated
 - AWS ECR plugin
-- privileged mode activated

 ## Create the Machine Image